sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 print(a is b)  # False
 ```

-**Equivalent Objects** (Same Value)
-- **Equivalent objects** refer to two objects that have the same value or content, but they may be stored at different memory locations (i.e., they are not identical).
+* ***Equivalent Objects** (Same Value) refer to two objects that have the same value or content, but they may be stored at different memory locations (i.e., they are not identical).
 - Two objects are equivalent (i.e., have the same value) can be checked using the `==` operator.
 This compares the values or content of the objects.

 ```python